Socialization training is a key factor in retaining first-time women workers

-Aruna Ranganathan, a faculty affiliate of the Stanford King Center on Global Development and Assistant Professor of Organizational Behavior at the Stanford Graduate School of Business, discovered an empirical puzzle when visiting this factory a few years ago: within the first few weeks, many recently hired women quit their jobs.
+Aruna Ranganathan, a faculty affiliate and assistant professor of organizational behavior at the Stanford Graduate School of Business, discovered an empirical puzzle when visiting this factory a few years ago: within the first few weeks, many recently hired women quit their jobs.
 It turns out that 36 percent of first-time workers at this factory leave within three months and 11 percent leave after just one month.

 After two years of data gathering and interviews, Ranganathan and her team concluded that the most significant factor determining whether a first-time worker remained employed was the trainer who initially prepared them for the job.
 Newcomer women whose trainers focused on social skills such as time management and communication, in addition to the necessary technical skills, had a 20 percent higher probability of being retained after three months.